Gorontalo people: Culture

 The Gorontalo community have a high social sense, so much so that there is hardly any conflict among themselves.
 A tight knitted kinship system is always preserved by the Gorontalo community, as exemplified in the Pohala'a family bond system.
-Mutual cooperation or huyula tradition is preserved in the daily lives of the community, and every issues will be solved through discussion.
+Mutual cooperation or huyula tradition is preserved in the daily lives of the community, and issues will be solved through discussion.

 Gorontalo people have a philosophy of life, namely, batanga pomaya, nyawa podungalo, harata potom bulu meaning, "the body is to defend the homeland, faithful to the end, wealth brings social problems" and lo iya lo ta uwa, ta uwa loloiya, boodila polucia hi lawo which means, "a leader is full of authority, but it's not arbitrary".

 Traditional attires are multicolored, with each of the colors represent its symbolic aspect.
 Gorontalo people are also famous for their developed musical culture.

 Socio-economics

 The main traditional occupation of the Gorontalo people has long been agriculture.
 Gorontaloans plays an important part in forestry, agriculture and fishery industries.
 Crafting and livestock farms are secondary means of income.

-In the past, there were large extensions of extended family who could carry out joint agricultural farming in mountainous region that requires a lot of soil cultivating work.
+In the past, there were large extensions of extended family who could carry out joint agricultural farming in mountainous region that required a lot of soil cultivating work.
 The elderly father and mother are regarded as the main hosts, which is reflected in the Gorontalo language.
-It has not adopted a variety of intimate forms of addressing to parents and older relatives.
+It has not adopted a variety of intimate forms of addressing parents and older relatives.

 Architecture

 The main type of Gorontalo settlement are the villages.
 The traditional house is called Dulohupa, consists of a frame structure built on stilts.
-It is built with choice timber and its roofing is made of straws.
+It is built with choice timber and its roofing is made of straw.
 The house is then divided into several rooms.
 By the entrance are two staircases.
 In the past, Dulohupa is usually used to carry out discussions by the royal rulers.
 Traditional Dulohupa house can still be found in several sub-districts in Gorontalo.

 Apart from Dulohupa, there is another traditional Gorontalo house called, Bandayo Poboide.
 However the existence of the Bandayo Poboide is almost extinct throughout the entire region of Gorontalo.
 One of the very few remaining Bandayo Poboide is situated in front of the Gorontalo Regent's office at Jenderal Sudirman Road, Limboto, Gorontalo.